FAQs

 A network of demonstration sites is being developed across the UK to spread the message out to the public about the threats facing our oaks and what people can do to help combat these problems.
 Workshops and events for professionals and land managers to share knowledge and learn about best practise will also be part of Action Oak’s communications.

-There is also a lot of work happening to raise the profile of Action Oak – we have worked with the International Garden Photographer of the Year on a special award “Celebrating Our Oaks” – you can buy the book of photographs from:
+There is also a lot of work happening to raise the profile of Action Oak – we have worked with the International Garden Photographer of the Year on a special award “Celebrating Our Oaks”.

 We are fundraising for research into the threats facing our oak trees, including research into Acute Oak Decline and climate change challenges and roll out of demonstration sites across the UK, which are getting the message out to the public.